The Diving Bell and the Butterfly

 My artwork as and writing gives me meaning and purpose.
 I'm collecting up my art intending somehow to do at least one exhibition (my vision is more than one) for awareness about mental health issues.
 Also to show how art can be used as therapy because of the long wait for mental health services.
 Most of my materials are donated such as bits of wood panels to paint on.

 My wings have been broken many times but I am starting to fly now even though I've had many crash landings.
 I am determined that this Kiwi is going to fly.
 I can fly in my imagination on a jet plane lolly.
 I didn't think I can write fiction and it's more challenging for me but I know I can.
 I just need to believe in myself.
 Through Spinning Orbit, I'm sharing my creative process.
 It's taken me several months to develop a loose framework but I have now started writing snippets for chapters in no particular order - my brain doesn't work in linear order.

 I've been like a butterfly, going through a transformation process, but now I'm facing my fears head on and starting to soar in my imagination like an eagle.
 I hope to inspire others to have a reason to keep living.

 My page Spinning Orbit on Facebook, where I frequently post.

-Xanthe has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder and anxiety.
+Xanthe has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder, PTSD and social anxiety.